Webster's Unabridged Dictionary - Letter B - Page 59

 Boa (n.)
 A long, round fur tippet; -- so called from its resemblance in shape to the boa constrictor.

-Boa constrictor (n.) 紅尾蚺 A large and powerful serpent of tropical America, sometimes twenty or thirty feet long.
+Boa constrictor (n.)
+(Zool.) 紅尾蚺 A large and powerful serpent of tropical America, sometimes twenty or thirty feet long.
 See Illustration in Appendix.

 Boanerges (n.)
 Any declamatory and vociferous preacher or orator.